 The receiver is capable of using SBAS satellites as a source of both differential corrections and satellite ranging measurements.
-These systems (WAAS, EGNOS, GAGAN and MSAS) use geostationary satellites to transmit regional differential corrections via a GPS-compatible signal.
-The use of SBAS corrections can improve position accuracy.

-The module is enabled for SBAS by default, but can be disabled by command.
+These systems (WAAS, EGNOS, GAGAN and MSAS) use geostationary satellites to transmit transmit regional differential corrections via a GPS-compatible signal.
+The module is disabled for SBAS by default, but can be enabled by command